cpp-soc/documentation/source/Splunk.md

         Double click on the .msi file you downloaded and follow the instructions to install.

 ## How to setup the Splunk Universal Forwarder
+The Splunk Universal Forwarder is installed on endpoint devices to gather logs and send them back to your Splunk Server.
+Download the correct Splunk Universal Forwarder for the endpoint device.

 ## How to setup a Splunk Deployment Server